mdconaway/fastapi-cruddy-framework/README.md

 policies_delete: List[Callable] = [],
 policies_get_one: List[Callable] = [],
 policies_get_many: List[Callable] = [],
+# The disable_<endpoint> options allow app developers to simply abort automatic generation of select
+# CRUD endpoints on the resource's controller.
+For instance, to make a write-once collection a
+# developercould set disable_update to True, which would cause the resource to abort building a route
+# for PATCH resource/{id}.
+Be aware of the overall impact of endpoints you totally disable!
+disable_create: bool = False,
+disable_update: bool = False,
+disable_delete: bool = False,
+disable_get_one: bool = False,
+disable_get_many: bool = False,
 # 'controller_extension' is the mount point for user-defined actions to-be-added to this resource's
 # controller/router.
 Pass in your class definition and it will be instantiated at the appropriate
 # time!
 See "CruddyController" example below!